 As of September 2019 we are conducting an experiment.
 We wish to maintain our core crew of Contributing Editors, but we also wish to welcome authors who can occasionally contribute interesting writings without a broader commitment.
 If you are an individual human author who would like to participate in this experiment, please request access to our freelancer guide on Google Docs.
 After reading it, if you remain interested in participating, fill out the form below.

 Note: If you leave this page open without refreshing for more than 12 hours, the form may fail to submit.

 How much do you pay?

-Our base rate for freelance work is $400, details can be found in the above-linked guide.
+Our base rate for freelance long-form articles is $400, details can be found in the above-linked guide.